dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* Varies

    FCST_PCP_COMBINE_INPUT_DATATYPE
      Specify the data type of the input directory for forecast files used with the MET pcp_combine tool.
 Currently valid options are NETCDF, GRIB, and GEMPAK.
 Required by pcp_combine if :term:`FCST_PCP_COMBINE_RUN` is True.
 Replaces deprecated variable :term:`FCST_NATIVE_DATA_TYPE`.
-A corresponding variable exists for observation data called OBS_PCP_COMBINE_INPUT_DATATYPE.
+A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_INPUT_DATATYPE`.

      | *Used by:*  PcpCombine
      | *Family:*  [config]